omeatai/Python-Tutorial/README.md

 #A will not overwrite a
 ```

-Many Values to Multiple Variables-<br>
+Many Values to Multiple Variables-
-Python allows you to assign values to multiple variables in one line:<br>
+Python allows you to assign values to multiple variables in one line:

 ```py
 x, y, z = "Orange", "Banana", "Cherry"